gbv/SignaturenDruck/README.md

 This is a Electron application to print shelfmarks read from a `.dnl`-file.
 It displays shelfmarks from the file in a table like structure.
 You can then select and print the shelfmarks you like.

-The printing process creates two `.pdf`-files (each for one size) and proceeds to print them silently via Foxit Reader.
+The printing process creates `.pdf`-files (each per selectet format) and proceeds to print them via powershell and Adobe Acrobat Reader DC.
+The Acrobat Reader gets opened for a short time (~4 seconds) to print the files.
+It will close by itself except it was already open before.